-In the following example, the AND gate in the 'ifdef branch is inserted during synthesis when the compiler recognizes the synthesis macro and takes the assign c = a & b branch.
-Conversely, during simulation, the OR gate is inserted when the simulator ignores the synthesis macro and takes the assign $c = a \mid b$ branch.
+In the following example, an AND gate is used for synthesis because the tool recognizes the synthesis macro to be defined (as true); the assign c = a & b branch is taken.
+During simulation, an OR gate is used instead, because the simulator does not recognize the synthesis macro to be defined; the assign $c = a \mid b$ branch is taken.

-Note: A macro in Verilog has a non-zero value only if it is defined.
+Note: A macro in Verilog has a nonzero value only if it is defined.

 '''

 module top (a,b,c);

 input a,b;

 output c;

-ifdef SYNTHESIS
+ifdef synthesis

 assign c = a & b;

-else
+'else

 assign c = a | b;

-endif
+'endif

 endmodule

 '''